 If the requirements for full admission are not met, provisional admission may be available.
 Students who do not meet the minimum requirement for admission are evaluated by the Graduate Program Committee.
 Provisional admission requires the student to enroll in 6 semester credit hours of doctoral level courses for a semester and obtain a grade of B or higher.
 Students are not eligible for scholarships while on provisional status.
-The provisional status is changed to full matriculation once this stipulation has been met.
+The provisional status is changed to full matriculation once the student has successfully completed 6 semester credit hours of graduate level course work with a grade of B or higher.